The darkness was empty.

 Without warning, a violent storm crashed into its mind.

-Thousands upon thousands of memories, images, words, and feelings that were not its own slammed in all at once, like someone had forced a 7.9 billion thought count into its head in a single moment.
+Thousands upon thousands of memories, images, words, and feelings that were not its own slammed in all at once.

 Unknown images, sounds, thoughts, feelings and concepts it had never heard of, like family and dreams, lessons and songs, dresses and dolls, and more it couldn't understand even remotely.

-This's mind spun, the loud thoughts from outside mixing with the unknown thoughts within.
+Its mind spun, the loud thoughts from outside continuously mixing with the unknown thoughts within.

 'Where is This?'
-This asked, but no answer came.
+This asked itself, but no answer came.

-The sensations kept piling up, and the thoughts seemed unending.
-A strong thumping inside This grew faster, stronger, louder, like something was about to burst.
+The thumping inside This grew faster, stronger, louder, like something was about to burst.

 "Lady Sansa?
 Are you alright?"
 This heard the thoughts but could not comprehend them; they only added to the unknown stinging sensation in its mind.